Blog

 4. Emotional Release and Excitement

-Finally, scratching is a massive emotional pressure valve.
+Scratching is also an emotional pressure valve.

 1. It Must Be Tall

-Remember the orthopedic stretch?
-If the scratching post is only two feet tall, an adult cat cannot achieve a full-body stretch before hitting the top.
+Remember the orthopedic stretch.
+If the post is only two feet tall, an adult cat cannot achieve a full-body stretch before hitting the top.
 They will abandon it immediately for the back of the sofa, which is four feet tall.
 A proper scratching post must be at least 32 inches tall.

 2. It Must Be Heavy and Immovable